jiribenes/perun/README.md

 # Perun Programming Language

+**Update \[2021-01-01\]:** The rewrite has been abandoned and this repository is now archived.
+The original version of Perun with its source code is private, but available upon request.

+---

 The Perun C++ compiler is __under heavy development__ as it is being rewritten from a prototype.

 ## Building